State-Funded Drug and Alcohol Rehabilitation Centers Near Me

 How Do State-Funded Rehab Costs Compare?

-Private drug and alcohol rehab, on the other hand, can range from several thousand dollars to tens of thousands of dollars.
-The level of comfort, amenities, and activities of these private facilities account for much of the difference in average cost of treatment.
-In many cases, a percentage of this cost can be covered by insurance providers – sometimes even most of the cost.
-While there is usually still some amount to pay out of pocket, including co-insurance payments, deductibles, and other costs, those with insurance would do well to look into these types of treatment.
+Private drug and alcohol rehab, on the other hand, can cost a lot more.
+The level of comfort, amenities, and activities these private facilities offer account for much of the difference in cost of treatment.
+However, in many cases, some, if not all, of these costs can be covered by insurance.

 Paying for Drug and Alcohol Rehab

-Health insurance plans will cover treatment for addiction, mental and behavioral health disorders.
-With the passage of the Affordable Care Act (ACA), more Americans now have access to these forms of treatment.
-Plans can vary in terms of what type of coverage they provide or how long they will cover treatment, so it’s best to check with your healthcare provider or the rehab program you’re interested in attending.
+Health insurance plans cover treatment for addiction and mental and behavioral health disorders.
+With the passage of the Affordable Care Act (ACA), more Americans now have access to substance use treatment.
+Plans vary in terms of of coverage they provide or how long they cover treatment, so it’s best to check with your healthcare provider or the rehab program to understand the specifics and your out-of-pocket costs up front.

 Losing your job can lead to fear of the unknown, and you may worry about money and health insurance.
 If your health insurance was through your previous employer, you are eligible to enroll in COBRA.

-COBRA can cover you and your family’s health care needs.
-If you or a family member is abusing substances American Addiction Centers (AAC) can help.
+COBRA can cover you and your family’s healthcare needs.
+If you or a family member struggles with substance use disorder, the clinical term for addiction, AAC can help.
 If you are using COBRA and seeking addiction treatment at AAC, we may ask you to provide the COBRA election form.
-If you have additional questions about substance abuse, addiction, treatment options, or paying for treatment please call us at .
+If you have additional questions about substance use, addiction, treatment options, or paying for treatment, please call us at .

 Need more info?